 Biden tells Asia-Pacific leaders that US 'not going anywhere' as it looks to build economic ties

-President Joe Biden on Thursday made America's case to national leaders and CEOs attending the Asia-Pacific summit that the United States is committed to high standards in trade and to partnerships that will benefit economies across the Pacific.
+In San Francisco on Thursday, President Joe Biden made America's case to national leaders and CEOs attending the Asia-Pacific summit that the United States is committed to high standards in trade and to partnerships that will benefit economies across the Pacific.

 "We're not going anywhere," he declared.